-2020 and Beyond: What's Next for Bootcamps
+2021 and Beyond: What's Next for Bootcamps

-- Last year, we reported a lot about the Forever GI Bill; in 2020 we'll start to see more veterans taking advantage of VET TEC and depending on how that pilot goes, we could see even more veterans in bootcamps. - We'll continue seeing bootcamps offering Income Sharing Agreements and regulation will catch up to this space. - As the demand for cybersecurity and data professionals rises, bootcamps will continue to react and launch new courses to meet market demands. - There is a lot of opportunity in university partnerships we hope to see rigorous and transparent outcomes standards applied to these university bootcamps. - We'll see CIRR grow in it's importance and membership.
+- Last year, we reported a lot about the Forever GI Bill; in 2020-2021 we'll start to see more veterans taking advantage of VET TEC and depending on how that pilot goes, we could see even more veterans in bootcamps. - We'll continue seeing bootcamps offering ISAs and regulation will catch up to this space under the Biden Administration.
+As a result, we'll see CIRR grow in its importance and membership. - As the demand for cybersecurity and data professionals rises, bootcamps will continue to react and launch new courses to meet market demands. - There is a lot of opportunity in university partnerships we hope to see rigorous and transparent outcomes standards applied to these university bootcamps. - In 2020, bootcamps were chosen for 34 workforce development grants in 28 states.
+As we think about the ways that the US will continue to retrain and rebuild our economy post-COVID, bootcamps are already in the position to take that on because of the partnerships forged with workforce development boards in 2020. - In response to the lasting impact of the COVID-19 pandemic, remote learning and employment will remain crucial to the growth of the bootcamp industry.